Home > Native Art > Indian Group of Seven

 After the success in Winnipeg, John Denighy and someone from Indian Affairs helped organize three more shows.
 Daphne recalls the first was at the Wallach Gallery in Ottawa and was followed by a show in Vancouver.
 The last show featuring the group as a whole was at the Dominion Gallery in Montreal in 1975.

-I haven't been able to find information that confirms that the group, under the banner of the PNIA, organized any activities that directly benefited young native artists.
-But, at least as individuals, some of the group members did so.
-Daphne and Carl Ray for example, taught at the Manitou Arts Foundation on Shrieber Island during the 1970's and some of those students became the second generation of Woodland artists and are continuing to impact the Canadian native art world.
+Jackson Beardy opened a school for First Nations artists and Daphne and Carl Ray taught at the Manitou Arts Foundation on Shrieber Island during the 1970's and some of those students became the second generation of Woodland artists and are continuing to impact the Canadian native art world.

 Even throughout the 1980's curators and artists were still arguing about whether contemporary native art was a function of the prehistoric/early historic works in museums or whether it had a place in mainstream galleries.
 For example, in 1989 when the Vancouver Art Gallery produced an exhibition entitled "Beyond History" it specifically named the art of the Canadian Woodland School as 'tribal'.

 The Professional National Indian Artists Inc. eventually ceased to exist as an organization as the individual members concentrated on developing their own careers.
-But they had cleared the way for another generation of Anishnabe artists.
+But they had cleared the way for another generation of Anishnaabe artists.

-- The Indian Group of Seven Influenced a Generation of Ojibwa Artists
+The Indian Group of Seven Influence

 The influence that the Indian Group of Seven made on the development of native art in Canada showed up first on Manitoulin Island, home to Daphne Odjig.